 Here are a few reasons why the end of life care is essential can be highly helpful to humanity in general:

-- People who have reached old age can feel lonely, whether they are extremely ill or not, loneliness can set in as more and more close family members move on with their lives and they can’t. end of life care can provide healthcare assistants that also promote companionship
+- People who have reached old age can feel lonely, whether they are extremely ill or not, loneliness can set in as more and more close family members move on with their lives and they can’t. end of life care can provide healthcare assistants that also promote companionship.

 Importance of Improving End of Life Care

 As medical science has improved, we now have tools that can prolong life in potentially fatal situations.
-While this may come as a benefit for some, others don’t prefer seeing loved ones in prolonged pain and find hard to make a crucial decision.
+While this may come as a benefit for some, others don’t prefer seeing loved ones in prolonged pain and find it hard to make a crucial decision.
 Therefore, EoLC needs to be improved in order to promote communication and support among families, caregivers, and patients.
-Almost 20% US deaths take place shortly in or after an ICU stay.
-Anyone to have experienced this needs grief support.
+Almost 20% of US deaths take place shortly in or after an ICU stay.
+Anyone to has experienced this needs grief support.

 In conclusion, EoLC is significant, has improved, and can be made even better with training.
-At TutorCare we understand the importance of End of Life Care and offer the following courses for care workers, care home providers and health related staff.
+At TutorCare we understand the importance of End of Life Care and offer the following courses for care workers, care home providers and health-related staff.

 Sensitively and appropriately manage issues commonly associated with grief and bereavement.
-3 hour course.
+3-hour course.